ArthurEmidio/hogprediction/README.md

-#Vehicle Path Prediction Using HOG
+# Vehicle Path Prediction Using HOG

 This repository contains the implementation of an undergraduate research project developed with the goal to find trajectories that a vehicle is likely to traverse in a scene using [Histogram of Oriented Gradients (HOG)](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) as main feature.

-##Usage
+## Usage
 Insert all frames (as .jpg images) of the input video in a folder named "input" in the same directory where the binary is located.
-The frames must be numbered as: "i.jpg", where i = 0, 1, ..., N.
+The frames must be numbered as: `i.jpg`, where `i = 0, 1, ..., N`.

 It is important to note that the frames should always contain the vehicle which will have the trajectory predicted.